As you get started with exploring research on your topic, we have:

 Library Staff Try to Help - Please Ask

-When you have a library question, we hope that you will ask.
+When you have a question about using the libraries or finding information, we hope that you will ask.

 Each department has a librarian subject liaison and library staff across campus are available to help with using library materials.
 The librarians prepare subject guidesto help with finding information in that area.